Robert Dubler SCCONTACT DETAILS

 Robert maintains a keen interest in international human rights law and international criminal law.
 He has appeared pro-bono in several cases in these areas such as the Aboriginal Stolen Generation constitutional law case in the High Court, the refugee status of the East Timorese living in Australia, and as Counsel for the relatives of Mr Brian Peters, one of the 'Balibo five' of Australian journalists killed in East Timor in 1975, at his coronial inquest before the New South Wales Deputy Coroner.
 He assisted in preparing submissions and a brief to the Australian Federal Police in respect of the persons suspected of killing the Australian journalists.

+Robert is a member of the International commission of jurists.
 Robert has also conducted observer missions overseas on behalf of the International Commission of Jurists including in 2009 to Sri Lanka in respect of the trial of senior journalist Mr Tissanaiyagam who was charged with terrorist related offences over articles he wrote.
 He is chairman of the Sri Lankan Evidence Project which is assembling evidence of war crimes which has formed the subject of a brief to the Australian Federal Police.

 Robert has also acted for victims of torture in China before the Committee Against Torture in Geneva and in the New South Wales Court of Appeal.
 He acted for one such plaintiff before the High Court of Australia.